Have you been diagnosed with a brain tumour? Order your free information pack.

 What do monoclonal antibodies do?

-Other monoclonal antibodies include drugs that target receptors (molecules) on cell surfaces involved in ‘signalling pathways’ within cells.
+Other antibodies include drugs that target receptors (molecules) on cell surfaces involved in ‘signalling pathways’ within cells.

 Signalling pathways are groups of proteins/molecules that work together to control particular cell functions, such as cell division, cell migration (movement) or cell death.
 If something goes wrong with a pathway, cells can multiply and spread, leading to the formation and growth of a tumour.